MicrosoftDevOps/MicrosoftDevOps.github.io/_posts/2016-05-24-karadamedica.md

 excerpt: This article is aimed a providing a template to create DevOps Hackfest articles.
 ---

-# Learning from Hackfest with Karadamedica #
+# Learnings from a DevOps Hackfest with Karadamedica #

 Microsoft teamed up with Karadamedica to hack integrated Microsoft DevOps technologies on Azure.
 The DevOps practices that were implemented during this process were: